Apply for a Scholarship

 The Donors wish to establish The Accounting Students’ Association Book Scholarship, a non-endowed fund, to assist at least one undergraduate student per year at UNCP, depending upon fund availability, who is working toward a degree in Accounting.
 The purpose of this fund is to provide financial assistance with textbook purchases.

 Candidate for consideration of this award shall be a full time undergraduate student in the sophomore, junior or senior year of study at UNCP meeting a 2.0 minimum GPA standard restriction.
 Candidate must be an Accounting major who has completed and passed ACC227 or ACC228, or the equivalent, with a “C” or better.
-Candidate does not have to be of demonstrated financial need and the award is renewable.

 The Donors wish to establish this endowment to honor the life of Jackie Parker Adams, a 1980 graduate of The University of North Carolina at Pembroke.